wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-Finally, let's change the logo HTML in the header (there are two of them, one in desktop, one in mobile) from this:
+Finally, let's change the logo HTML in the header (there are two of them, one for desktop, one for mobile) from this:

 `<div class="wire">Logo Here</div>`